Accommodation in Saudi Arabia

 Furthermore, most real estate agencies are predominately interested in potential homeowners and investors; they usually don't have many rental properties in their portfolio and they can be reluctant to assist in this matter.

 First, expats should decide which neighbourhood will best suit their needs.
-Spend time driving through the area and watch for “For Rent” signs outside villas – often times property owners will advertise vacancy in this manner rather than listing with local realtors.
-Consulting with local merchants and milking the word-of-mouth network in the area is also a worthwhile tactic for identifying availability and wrangling the best deal possible.
+Then they should spend time driving through the area and look for “For Rent” signs outside villas – often times property owners will advertise vacancy in this manner rather than listing with local realtors.
+Consulting with local merchants in the area is also a good way to identify availability and get the best deal possible.

-Be sure to inspect each property as carefully as possible.
-Check voltage, confirm the presence of a water heater, and even consider bringing in an engineer to inspect electrical wiring and plumbing.
-While this may appear to be an unnecessary hassle, landlords in Saudi Arabia can be neglectful once they’ve received their annual payment up front – thus, better safe than sorry.
+Expats should make sure to inspect each property carefully.
+It is often wise to hire an engineer to inspect electrical wiring and plumbing.
+While this may appear to be an unnecessary hassle, landlords in Saudi Arabia can be neglectful once they’ve received their annual payment up front.

 Villas and apartments in Saudi Arabia range in cost depending on size, location and the amenities present.

-The best advice to keep in mind when looking for housing in Saudi Arabia is to bring a native Arabic speaker to help field enquiries and to emanate an air of trustworthiness between all the negotiating parties.
+When looking for housing in Saudi Arabia, expats should bring a native Arabic speaker to help field enquiries and establish trust between all the negotiating parties.